-Use Register Replication
+Allow Register Replication

-Most synthesis tools provide a fanout threshold limit to force high fanout driver replication.
-The Vivado synthesis option is synth_design -fanout_limit 5000.
-Adjusting this global threshold does not allow you to control which registers can be replicated.
-A better method is to apply attributes on specific registers or levels of hierarchy to specify which registers can or cannot be replicated.
-For example, if a LUT1 rather than a register is being used for replication, it indicates that an attribute or constraint is preventing the optimization, such as a DONT_TOUCH attribute on a hierarchical cell or net segment in a different hierarchy.
+Most tools can replicate registers to reduce high fanout nets on critical paths.
+Alternatively, you can apply attributes on specific registers or levels of hierarchy to specify which registers can or cannot be replicated.
+For example, the presence of a LUT1 on a replicated net indicates that an attribute or constraint is partly preventing the optimization.
+During synthesis, a KEEP_HIERARCHY attribute on a hierarchical cell traversed by the optimized net or a KEEP attribute on net segment in a different hierarchy can alter the replication optimizations.
+During synthesis and implementation, a DONT_TOUCH constraint also prevents beneficial replications.

-Sometimes, designers address the high fanout nets in RTL or synthesis by using a global fanout limit or a MAX_FANOUT attribute on a specific net.
-This does not always result in the most optimal routing resource usage, especially if the MAX_FANOUT attribute is set too low.
-In addition, if the high fanout signal is a register control signal and is replicated more than necessary, this can lead to a higher number of control sets.
+Sometimes, designers address the high fanout nets in RTL or synthesis by using a MAX_FANOUT attribute on a specific net.
+This does not always result in the most optimal routing resource usage, especially if the MAX_FANOUT attribute is set too low or is set on a net connected to several major hierarchies.
+In addition, if the high fanout signal is a register control signal and is replicated more than necessary, this can lead to a higher number of control sets and increase design power by unnecessarily adding additional registers that may not be necessary for timing closure